-Everything about Chateau La Lagune Haut Medoc, Bordeaux wine, Third Growth, producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau La Lagune Haut Medoc, Bordeaux Third Growth with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau La Lagune History, Overview

 Chateau La Lagune has a long history that dates all the way back to the 16th century, under King Henri IV.
 This was at the same time the Dutch engineers began the modern age for Bordeaux when they started draining the water from the marshes and swamps.
 The beautiful, classically styled chateau was built in 1715.
 The chateau was designed by the architect, Baron Victor Louis, who earned fame for his design of the Grand Theater in Bordeaux.
 By 1730, Chateau La Lagune was already known for producing Bordeaux wine.
 The property remained under the ownership of the well known de Seze family for several generations.

 Jumping ahead a few centuries to the modern era, during the 1950’s, Chateau La Lagune experienced problems caused by the end of World War 2, along with the economic crisis.
 Plus there was the great frost of 1956, which destroyed a large portion of the vineyards in Bordeaux.
 In 1958, when George Brunette purchased Chateau La Lagune, only 5 hectares remained planted with vines!
 It was George Burnette that began a serious program of replanting Chateau La Lagune.
 However, George Brunette also took an economic hit during that era and was forced to sell Chateau La Lagune to the Ducellier family of Champagne Ayala.